trevorswan11/zlx/README.md

     libxrender-dev \
     libgl1-mesa-dev
 ```
 This is mainly to resolve issues with requiring X11 as the linux display backend.
+For other platforms, the only dependencies are `zig` and the submodules discussed in a latter section of this document.

 Raylib, which is used for the plotting library, may have some compatibility issues with some systems.
 To my knowledge and through successful CI runs, you should be able to run ZLX on most platforms.
 Unfortunately, raylib's reliance on system libraries prevents me from easily packing non-windows builds into future ZLX releases.
 If you are interested in running ZLX on your specific platform, however, just try and build it from source!